khakhalin/notes/math/graph_algos.md

 Every cycle begets a SCC.

 **Condensation**: represent each SCC with a single "super-node".
 Any graph can be presented as a DAG of nodes and "supernodes", standing for SCCs.

+## Kosaraju-Sharir algorithm
+A linear time algorithm (O(V+E)) for finding strongly connected components in a directed graph.
+Boils down to the following:
+* Using DFS, calculate reversed-postorder (a proxy for topological order).
+Call it L.
+* Reverse the graph.
+Run DFS on this graph, initiating new DFS recursions in the order of L. Every part on which DFS propagates recursively until completion is its own strongly connected component.

+> Sedgewik calls this algorithm "an extreme example of an algorithm that is easy to code, but difficult to understand".
+That's a great example of a comment you're grateful for, as you read a textbook!

+The trick here is that reversed-postorder will always place sink nodes (dead-ends) after nodes leading to them.
+Curiously, it will happen both if it samples the dead-end node before the feeder node, and it it taps the feeder-node first (even if the feeder is tapped first, because of post-order, it will be left last).
+So either way, downstream nodes will always trigger before upstream nodes.
+And because of prepending (aka "reversed"), in the final list they will aways come after feeder nodes (either immediately, or after a gap, but it doens't matter).

+But this means that at the 2nd step we'll always try to reverse-DFS-propagate from upstream nodes first.
+Which means that once downstream nodes are tapped at the 2nd step, we won't be able to reverse-propagate from them, as all upstream nodes will be already visited.
+So in all unidirectional chains every node will become its own component.
+And also, we'll never be able to propagate upstream from SCCs, as by the time we reach any of them, all upstream nodes will be scorched (visited).

+All larger strongly connected components will behave like cycles though; each node will be upstream in some way and downstream in the other, so once it is tapped, we'll propagate through it.
+Obviously, we won't be able to go downstream from them, as in a reversed graph you don't go downstream, you go upstream.
+And we won't be able to go upstream, as it was just described above.
+So the DFS will halt once the component is exhausted.

+It is essentially a sketch of a proof, but all formal proofs I could find are extremely annoying, as they still have to go through these cases logical-tree-style, but also try to come up with a formal description of it that is more verbose than words.

+> Many online explanations of this algorithm are confusing.
+For example [this one](https://www.geeksforgeeks.org/strongly-connected-components/) describes everything correctly, but represents the stack in reversed order (first element last), which is confusing.
+[Wiki](https://en.wikipedia.org/wiki/Kosaraju%27s_algorithm) is better, but doesn't call either recursive process DFS, and uses different names for them (but at least it's actionable).
+Also Sedgewik does 1st run on reversed graph, and 2nd run on direct, but most online sources do it the other way around.
+The best way to convince oneself that it works at all is to do it a few times for different graphs.